-Example 3.10 Extract Single-File Backup into a Backup Directory mysqlbackup --backup-image=/var/my.mbi --backup-dir=/var/backup extract
+Example 4.11 Extract Single-File Backup into a Backup Directory mysqlbackup --backup-image=/var/my.mbi --backup-dir=/var/backup extract

-This command behaves like the image-to-backup-dir option, by extracting all contents of a single-file backup into the --backup-dir directory.
+This command behaves like the image-to-backup-dir option by extracting all contents of a single-file backup into the --backup-dir directory.

-Example 3.11 Selective Extract of Single File
+Example 4.12 Selective Extract of Single File

-The following command extracts the single file meta/comments.txt into the local path./meta/ comments.txt.
+The following command extracts the single file meta/comments.txt from the backup image my.mbi into the local path./meta/comments.txt.